 How to Choose a General Purpose Motor vs. Inverter-Duty Motor

 General purpose motors have been around for many years.
 They are the workhorse of almost every industry.
 An inverter-duty motor is a much newer concept that became necessary as motors began to be driven by VFDs (inverters or AC drives).
 An inverter duty motor can withstand the higher voltage spikes produced by all VFDs (amplified at longer cable lengths) and can run at very slow speeds without overheating.
 This performance comes at a cost: inverter-duty motors can be much more expensive than general purpose motors.
-Guidelines for choosing an Ironhorse general purpose motor vs. an inverter-duty motor are given below.
+Guidelines for choosing between Ironhorse general purpose motors vs inverter-duty motors are given below.
 If your application falls within the guidelines below, there is no need to apply an inverter-duty motor.

 NOTE: Marathon inverter-duty motors have limitations as well.
 Please see the Marathon section for more details.

 Background: AC motors can be driven by across-the-line contactors and starters.
 The electricity sent to the motor is a very clean (true) sine wave at 60Hz.
 Noise and voltage peaks are relatively small.
 However, there are drawbacks: the motors can only run electrically at one speed (speed reduction is usually handled by gearboxes or some other, usually inefficient, mechanical means) and the inrush of electrical current (when the motor is first turned on) is usually 5 to 6 times the normal current that the motor consumes.
 The speed reduction apparatus is expensive and bulky, and the inrush can wreak havoc with power systems and loading (imagine an air conditioning system in an old house – when the compressor kicks on, the lights dim; now imagine the same circumstances with a motor the size of a small car).

 Note: The following discussion applies only to 3-phase motors.